 Variations of baked cheese chile rellenos:

-- fridge-store this Mexican recipe in an air tight container in the refrigerator for up to one week
+- fridge-store your baked chile rellenos in an air tight container in the refrigerator for up to one week

 - 4-6 Anaheim or Poblano peppers